 His work “A Vindication of Natural Diet” published in 1813, is a prominent defense of vegetarianism for ethical, health, and environmental reasons.
 He stated: “It is only by softening and disguising dead flesh by culinary preparation that it is rendered susceptible of mastication or digestion, and that the sight of its bloody juices and red horror does not excite intolerable loathing and disgust.”

-Gandhi, Mohandas (1869 – 1948, Indian Hindu nationalist leader) became a dedicated vegetarian by choice in his youth and wrote five volumes about it, playing a significant role in the history of the vegan diet.
-Above all, he argued that humans are not carnivore and meat is not a suitable product for our physiological condition.
+Gandhi became a dedicated vegetarian by choice in his youth and wrote five volumes about it, playing a significant role in the history of the vegan diet.
+Above all, he argued that humans are not carnivores and meat is not a suitable product for our physiological condition.

 In his,” The Moral Basis of Vegetarianism”, he asserted: “we can judge the greatness of a nation and its moral progress by the way its animals are treated”.

 Moreover, he was a very strong opponent of vivisection, calling it “the blackest of all the black crimes that man is at present committing against God and His fair creation”.